VictorHarri-Chal/R-Type/README.md

 Our project can be played on both ```Linux``` and ```Windows``` OS as well as ```MacOS```

 # :hammer:  Building
-To build our project you need to execute a simple script a the root of our repository He will take care of dowloading the dependencies as well as compiling our code.
+To build our project you need to execute a simple script a the root of our repository.

+He will take care of dowloading the dependencies as well as compiling our code.

 ```placeholder```

 ### On Linux